|Accommodation | International Flights | Domestic Flights | Tours | Travel Insurance | Car Hire | Visas | Shopping | Dating | Humour|

 Although trains are not the favourite mode of transport of the Aussies, you can get around most of the country (except Tasmania) by train and now, after more than a hundred years of talking about it, they have even built a railway to Darwin!
 See our page on rail journeys for more info...

-be surprised by the lack of high-speed, inter-city rail services
+surprised by the lack of high-speed, inter-city rail services in Australia.

-in Australia.
-A historical lack of cooperation between the states,
+A historical lack of cooperation between the states, combined with

-combined with sheer distances and a relatively small population
+sheer distances and a relatively small population to service, have

-to service, have left Australia with a national rail network that
+left Australia with a national rail network that is relatively slow

 As a result, travel between major cities will not only be faster by air, but often cheaper as well depending on the route you wish to travel.
 Train travel between cities is more scenic, and tourists are likely to see more of Australia travelling by train than they would otherwise see, as well as cutting down on their carbon footprint.
 It is also often a cost effective way of getting to regional towns and cities, which don't have the frequent and cheap flights found between the capital cities.

 * East Coast Discovery Pass.
 Get on and off as many

 times as you like on the east coast trains between Melbourne and Cairns.

 Different prices apply depending on which section of the line you

 want to traverse.
 One way travel only is permitted.
 Discounts apply